akikokoo/Portfolio-Optimization-Algorithm-Comparison/README.md

 #### _These two python projects shows the implementation and usage of GA(Genetic Algorithm) and MCMC(Markov Chain Monte Carlo)._

 #### MCMC: It is a type of stochastic optimization algorithm that generates a sequence of portfolios (states) where each portfolio depends only on the previous one, which is the characteristic of a Markov chain.
-#### GA: It is a type of stochastic optimization algorithm that generates a sequence of portfolios (states) where each portfolio depends only on the previous one, which is the characteristic of a Markov chain.
+#### GA: A genetic algorithm functions as a heuristic optimization method, emulating natural selection.
+Initially, it generates a population of solutions randomly, then progressively enhances them by favoring the most suitable individuals, facilitating their reproduction, and injecting genetic variability via mutation.
+This iterative process continues for a predetermined number of generations or until a specified stopping condition is fulfilled.

 ### Problem Statement:
 **When investing in financial markets, the primary objectives are to maximize returns and minimize risk.
 Portfolio optimization is an important tool for achieving these goals.**